 Read more

-The Prime Minister said a Committee comprised of competent persons from the private and public sectors is responsible for making recommendations as to who will be awarded government contracts.
+He further indicated that a committee of qualified individuals from both the private and public sector was established and is responsible for making recommendations as to who will be awarded government contracts.

-“In fact we have a committee that basically makes recommendations in relation to any work assignment, a committee comprising of persons from the private sector, persons from public works, persons from the office of the Prime Minister under whose remit that that matter basically falls and they relate to the relevant people in the Ministry of Finance, so everything is open book.”
+“In fact, we have a committee that basically makes recommendations in relation to any work assignment,” he added.
+“A committee comprising [people] from the private sector, from public works, from the Office of the Prime Minister under whose remit that that matter basically falls, and they relate to the relevant people in the Ministry of Finance.
+Everything is [an] open book.”

 … more